SHARP KIDS @ GREYTOWN SCHOOL

 - Our staff undertake regular professional development to ensure we are catering for the educational and social needs of our children.
 The Deputy Principal represents our school on the Wairarapa PB4L initiative and works with the staff on a one-to-one basis when needed.

-- All repetitive minor and major inappropriate behaviour or events are recorded on to our SWIS (School Wide Information System) by teachers or the Deputy Principal.
-This information is reviewed by the PB4L team each month to analyse needs of classes and patterns of behaviour across the school with the goal of being proactive in our responses.
+- All repetitive minor and major inappropriate behaviour or events are recorded on to our SWIS (School-Wide Information System called HERO) by teachers or the Deputy Principal.
+This information is reviewed by the PB4L team each month to analyse the needs of classes and patterns of behaviour across the school with the goal of being proactive in our responses.

 - Student’s good behaviour is recognised and rewarded accordingly through a multitude of strategies and reinforcements.

-- For the majority of our daily consequences for not following our SHARP expectations we focus on learning from our mistakes and developing responsibility for future behaviour.
-However, if the actions of a child are deemed as serious and put others at risk; the consequences will be in accordance to our school behaviour systems to ensure children are provided with a safe environment.
+- For the majority of our daily consequences for not following our SHARP expectations, we focus on learning from our mistakes and developing responsibility for future behaviour.
+However, if the actions of a child are deemed as serious and put others at risk; the consequences will be in accordance with our school behaviour systems to ensure children are provided with a safe environment.

 (Please refer to our PB4L and SHARP booklet available at the school office for more specific information)